remotesensorDJB/storymaps101/PITCHME.md

 ### The Plan
 - The Five Minute Story Map!
 - What are Story Maps?
-- Why should we use them?
+- Why use Story Maps?
 - Activity: Check out the Story Maps Gallery
-- How do we make them?
+- How do we make Story Maps?
 - Some examples
 - More resources
 - Live Exercise: A Story Map of Thrones